 I'm sure I'm not the only one who looks forward to finally getting some time in the kitchen to whip up a batch of homemade chocolate chip cookies or blondies.
 There's something so relaxing about turning on some music and going into full-on baking mode.
 After reading through the recipe a few times and gathering ingredients from the kitchen cabinets, a fun moment can quickly turn into frustration or panic once you realize you're missing an important ingredient.
 I think we've all been there before.

 Brown sugar is one of those ingredients that if the recipe calls for it, you definitely want to use it or something similar.
 Made up of granulated sugar and molasses, brown sugar has a deep, caramel-like flavor to it.
 It's not only delicious in baked goods, but also in barbecue sauces and other savory dishes.

-Instead of making a unexpected trip to the grocery store, check out our list of brown sugar substitutes that won’t sacrifice any flavor and will also save you a trip to the store.
+Instead of making an unexpected trip to the grocery store, check out our list of brown sugar alternatives that won't sacrifice any flavor and will also save you a trip to the store.

 1. Learn How To Make Your Own Brown Sugar

 Just like you can make your own cake flour or buttermilk, there's also a simple way to prepare brown sugar at home.
 Learning how to make brown sugar with two ingredients can really save your baked goods.